woeye/twaddlr/README.md

 About
 =====
-Twaddlr is going to be a chat server inspired by Campfire.
-Mostly it serves me as a learning project for node.js and MongoDB.
+Twaddlr is going to be a chat server inspired by Campfire or HipChat.
+It serves me as a learning project for node.js, MongoDB, Backbone.js and other modern technologies.
+Maybe you find the code helpful as well :)

 Getting started
 ===============